Have you heard of cloud bread? Here's what you need to know about this low carb, keto, and gluten free alternative to

 How the Oopsie roll became known as Cloud Bread is still a mystery to me, however.
 If you happen to know please leave a comment!

 After a lot of research, the conclusion on this recipe (whatever you like to call it) is that while it doesn't replace all your bread needs, it is great for some things.
 Burger buns are mentioned VERY frequently.

-First I mixed egg yolks into cream cheese.
-Then I whisked egg whites and cream of tartar.
+First I separated the eggs and mixed the egg yolks into cream cheese in a mixing bowl.
+Then I whisked egg whites and cream of tartar in a separate bowl.
 And then I combined the two mixtures.

 I also tried using one as a wrap with cream cheese and bacon, and I also toasted them and topped them with cheesy scrambled eggs!
 And it's amazing with some homemade butter!